 *Paralegals may not provide legal services directly to the public, except as permitted by law.
 California prohibits the practice of law by non-lawyers.

-The Paralegal program offers both an Associate in Science Degree and a Certificate of Achievement in compliance with the American Bar Association (ABA).
+The Paralegal program in San Diego offers both an Associate in Science Degree and a Certificate of Achievement in compliance with the American Bar Association (ABA).

 Paralegals work in a variety of businesses and other organizations, including: